learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/JsonParsing.md

 JSON (JavaScript Object Notation), is a lightweight and human-readable data interchange format.
 It serves as a standard data format for transmitting and exchanging data between a server and a web application, as well as between different parts of an application.
 JSON is language-agnostic, meaning it can be easily understood and used by various programming languages.

+## JSON Applications

+JSON plays a crucial role in APIs, simplifying data transmission between different programming languages.
+Its readability and simplicity make it an ideal choice for storing configuration settings and handling complex data structures, especially in NoSQL databases like MongoDB.
+In web development, JSON facilitates seamless communication between servers and clients, and it is a natural fit for JavaScript applications.
+Serialization and deserialization processes leverage JSON to convert data into string formats and back.
+Beyond web development, JSON is employed in logging systems, real-time communication protocols, and IoT applications, showcasing its adaptability across diverse domains.
+The format is also integral to security measures, as evident in its use within JSON Web Tokens (JWT).

 ## JSON Data Types